Australia–India Strategic Research Fund (AISRF) Early- and Mid-Career Fellowships

 Applications must be submitted via the Good Grants online portal, and include the following material and supporting documentation:

-1. short CV, including publications list (maximum of six pages)
+1. short CV (maximum of three pages)

 2. copy of PhD degree